-The more work that has to be done on your case means the more that the attorney will need to pull out that debit card and take money out of the ATM.
+The more work that has to be done on your case means the more the attorney will need to pull out that debit card and take money out of the ATM.
 Fighting with your spouse means that you will likely be spending more time in the courtroom.
-Not only do you pay for every minute that you spend in court related to your case, but you will also spend money on all of the documents that your attorney has to draft and review prior to your court appearance.
+Not only do you pay for every minute that you spend in court related to your case, but you will also spend money on all of the documents that your attorney has to draft and review before your court appearance.
 As you can already tell, these costs compound upon one another.

-Uncontested divorces can minimize the costs of divorce even further
+Uncontested divorces can minimize the costs of divorce even further.

-Not being forthcoming with information and documentation means an increase in the costs of divorce
+Not being forthcoming with information and documentation means an increase in the costs of divorce.

-However, even if you cannot avoid the costs associated with discovery you can at least do your best to minimize those costs.
-For example, before your case even begins you can start to collect financial information that may be relevant in your case: tax returns from the past few years, bank account statements, retirement plan statements, mortgages, loan information, etc. This is the type of documentation that will be requested in discovery.
-Ask your attorney early on what you can do to help him or her organize items like this.
-By collecting documents and information that are likely to be relevant before your divorce even begins you can save a lot of money.
+However, even if you cannot avoid the costs associated with discovery, you can at least do your best to minimize those costs.
+For example, before your case even begins, you can start to collect financial information that may be relevant in your case: tax returns from the past few years, bank account statements, retirement plan statements, mortgages, loan information, etc. This is the type of documentation that will be requested in discovery.
+Ask your attorney early on what you can do to help him, or her organize items like this.
+By collecting documents and information that are likely to be relevant before your divorce even begins, you can save a lot of money.

 So what will an average divorce end up costing you when it is all said and done?